 - Is it even possible to shop less often and where do you start when you need a real food budget?

 Answering these questions is how my husband and I have been able to afford real food on a budget.
-We spend just $330/month for our family of four, and this includes some organic and grass-fed foods!
+We spend just $350/month for our family of four, and this includes a largely plant-based diet, with some organic and grass-fed foods!

 I use a strategic system to make this healthy food work within our budget, and I teach this system in my course Grocery Budget Bootcamp.